dsabana/turion-space-takehome/README.md

 In order to run the apps locally, we have a Makefile available with the necessary commands to get up and going.
 Before running the applications, it is necessary to spin up a PostgreSQL container and migrate the initial tables.

-### Note: It is recommended to run each app separate in a distinct terminal window
+### Note: It is recommended to run each app separate in a distinct terminal window.
+Golang 1.23 is needed to run the apps

 * Spin up a PostgreSQL container.
 This will create the PG container, create the schema and migrate the tables.
 These steps are available to be run separately as `make pg`, `make pg-schema` and `make migrate-up`
   ```shell